jerlonbuenconsejo/Correlation-Coeffiecient-r-/README.md

 # Correlation-Coeffiecient-r-

-This is my personal approach that will calculate the correlation coefficient of x,y pairs as part of my self-study in Statistics for Data Science.
+This is my personal approach that will calculate the correlation coefficient of x,y pairs as part of my study in Statistics for Data Science.

 How to interpret:
 r calculation produces a number.